 The event is free and free parking is available as well.
-There are parking meters on several streets surrounding Settlers’; metered spaces are free all day on Saturdays, and look for a free parking sign on one of the lots.
+There are parking meters on several streets surrounding Settlers’; metered spaces are free all day on Saturdays.

-Some of the characters who participated last year:
+Some of the characters who participated in the past:

 - When Col. Thomas Polk isn’t busy reading the Mecklenburg Declaration of Independence at the square on May 20th, you’ll find him at Settlers’ telling of founding our fair city and his Revolutionary War exploits.